QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 The above panels for an $\alpha = 4$ setting indicate that $\alpha$ and $c$ affect outcomes in interesting ways.

-We leave it to the reader to explore consequences of other constellation of parameter values.
+We leave it to the reader to explore consequences of other constellations of parameter values.

 ### Time inconsistency of Ramsey plan